Jakarta Data Integration

 - Atomic updates (

-$inc,$set,$push,$pull) — field-level updates without loading the entity - Aggregation pipelines — $group, $lookup, $unwind, $bucket
+$inc,$set,$push,$pull) — field-level updates without loading the entity - Multi-stage aggregation — $lookup, $unwind, $bucket, $facet (simple GROUP BY + HAVING works through JDQL)

 - Change streams / Messaging — real-time event processing